Welcome to the project.

-To help women with histories of sexual abuse relieve suffering and self-doubt by providing clarity about the recovery process along with hope they can overcome their traumatic pasts.
+To help women with histories of sexual trauma relieve suffering and self-doubt by providing clarity about the recovery process, along with hope they can overcome their traumatic pasts.

-Many women have difficulty obtaining the support they need to recover from the affects of sexual abuse.
+Many women have difficulty obtaining the support they need to recover from the consequences of sexual trauma.
 Even if you are working with a professional, recovery requires more time and effort than meeting with a therapist once or twice a week.
-I developed Ambivalent Goddesses to make information about recovery from sexual abuse available to those who need it, when they need it.
+I developed Ambivalent Goddesses to make information about recovery from sexual trauma available to those who need it, when they need it.

-Recovery is best thought of as a daily practice, one that focuses on growing beyond the beliefs, emotions, and body states that keep you stuck in a traumatic past and from reaching the best version of yourself.
+Recovery is best thought of as a daily practice, one that focuses on growing beyond the beliefs, emotions, imaginings, and body states that keep you stuck in a traumatic past and from reaching your desired version of yourself.
 Ambivalent Goddesses is a resource for both getting and keeping the process of recovery going — and in the right direction.

 My name is Laura K Kerr, PhD.
-I am one of the 1 in 5 women sexually abused before age eighteen.
+I am one of the 1 in 4 girls sexually abused before age eighteen.
 I am a researcher and scholar and have written and lectured about sexual abuse and recovering from trauma.
-I am also a former psychotherapist and have supported women recovering from sexual abuse.
+I am also a former psychotherapist and have supported women recovering from sexual trauma.

 With focused and sustained effort, I recovered from sexual abuse and its impact on my life.
 I know firsthand what does and does not support recovery.
 I also know the process of recovery must be adapted to each individual, and is influenced by social and cultural contexts.
 I hope to help you find the way to recovery that best supports your uniqueness.